Ansh292004/QuantAI_Chatbot/README.md

 📂 Assets Folder
 ```
 🔹The src/assets/ folder contains all the static icons and images used across the application.
-These are imported directly into React components and styled via CSS
+🔹These are imported directly into React components and styled via CSS
 🔹If you want to add more icons, place them inside the src/assets/ folder and import them
 ```